devplayg/blog/content/about.md

 type: posts
 ---

+### What makes me high

+Music, Coding, Walking, Thinking, Playing, Eating

+### What makes me down

+Life without what makes me high

 ### **Please tell me who you are.**

 * iam := []byte("**devplayg**")
 * Software engineer, especially Gopher

-### **Are you enjoying the coding life?**

-* Absolutely!
-Coding makes me high.
-* Getting stressed time to time, I code in the Go language or blog on Github.

 ### **What've you been for a long time?**

-* Making many kinds of bugs since 2000
+* Making kinds of bugs since 2000
 * Some stuff used to make bugs
     * Go
     * Perl